nils-hamel/eratosthene-suite/README.md

 ## Overview

 The [_liberatosthene_](https://github.com/nils-hamel/liberatosthene) and _eratosthene-suite_ offer an four dimensional indexation framework for large scale three dimensional models.
-It allows to organize, store and broacast network access to large scale model referenced in both space and time in an efficient manner.
+It allows to organize, store and broadcast network access to large scale models referenced in both space and time in an efficient manner.

-Initially, the framework solved the problem of large scale point-based models management and visualisation.
-As _LIDAR_ and _structure from motion_ being able to produce large point-based model, their storage and exploitation become a major challenge with the increase of their size.
-In addition, these technologie also alows to create model of the same location at different times, showing that any environment is _truely_ a four dimensional object.
+Initially, the framework solved the problem of large scale point-based models management and visualization.
+As _LIDAR_ and _structure from motion_ being able to produce large point-based models, their storage and exploitation become a major challenge with the increase of their size.
+In addition, these technologies also allow to create models of the same location at different times increasing the data management problem.

 To solve the initial challenge, the _eratosthene_ framework implemented an _Earth-attached_ indexation formalism for point based models.
-This allows to browse arbitrary large model through a simple series of multi-scale and time-attached queries.
-On the following image, a graphical wiew created with the framework shows the ability of managing large scale models as the _SRTM_ topographic model weighting around _500_ Gio as a monolythic object :
+This allows to browse arbitrary large models through a simple series of multi-scale and time-attached queries.
+On the following image, a graphical view created with the framework shows the ability of managing large scale models such as the _SRTM_ topographic model weighting around _500_ Gio as a monolithic object :

 <br />
 <p align="center">